These are some examples of the pedagogic impact of research-related activities developed by the school’s Research centres since their founding.

 - Set up an annual seminar with all the PGE 1 and PGE 2 students about the Challenges in Agribusiness, featuring presentations from experts in this field such as Charles Collard (30 years of experience in the agri-food industry, former COO of Sopexa, one of the main international consulting agencies in food marketing & communication, and current Founder/President of consulting company SLOE – SaveLifeOnEarth)

 - Developed a new Master based on AI techniques: the MSc in Financial Data Intelligence.
 The Master launches its first intake in September 2020 and focuses on the application of machine learning and AI techniques to modern finance

 - Launched the AI Business Summer School aimed at undergraduate and postgraduate students, with the second iteration of the school being held in Summer 2020 offering four modules.
-The summer school is jointly developed with the mïnd Area.

 Green, Digital & Demand-Driven Supply Chain Management (G3D)

-- Dissemination of Area research in courses of Supply Chain Management, Information Systems and Data Analytics, such as the course of Green Supply Chain Management (Masters level), and the courses of Introduction to Supply Chain Management and Green Supply Chain Management (both at the EMBA level)
+- Dissemination of research centre in courses of Supply Chain Management, Information Systems and Data Analytics, such as the course of Green Supply Chain Management (Masters level), and the courses of Introduction to Supply Chain Management and Green Supply Chain Management (both at the EMBA level)

 - Involvement in Executive education (e.g., contract with company Biomérieux for training sessions on production planning for four different groups of managers)

 Examples of students’ theses or projects under Rennes SB faculty supervision who have had an impact on managerial practices in their environment: